kendoka69/front-end-template-master/README.md

 ```
 The class(es) I created are:

-1. <form> tag: created containter to hold form field and button.  width is auto to stretch across width of page.
+1. .video-form: created containter to hold form field and button.  width is auto to stretch across width of page.

-2. <footer> tag: creates container to hold footer with address and links to national kendo federation.
+2. .main-footer: creates container to hold footer with address and links to national kendo federation.

 3. .about, .timesLocation: added padding so that content is placed where I wanted it.
 Change text color.
 ```